stotko/stdgpu/README.md

 Distributed under the Apache 2.0 License.
 See <a href="https://github.com/stotko/stdgpu/blob/master/LICENSE">`LICENSE`</a> for more information.

+stdgpu has been developed as part of the SLAMCast live telepresence system which performs real-time, large-scale 3D scene reconstruction from RGB-D camera images as well as real-time data streaming between a server and an arbitrary number of remote clients.

-If you use this library in one of your projects, please also cite the following publications:
+If you use stdgpu in one of your projects, please cite the following publications:

 ```
 @UNPUBLISHED{stotko2019stdgpu,